kubernetes/community/contributors/devel/flexvolume.md

 # Flexvolume

 Flexvolume enables users to write their own drivers and add support for their volumes in Kubernetes.
-Vendor drivers should be installed in the volume plugin path on every Kubelet node and on master node(s) if `--enable-controller-attach-detach` Kubelet option is enabled.
+Vendor drivers should be installed in the volume plugin path on every node, and on master if the driver requires attach capability (unless `--enable-controller-attach-detach` Kubelet option is set to false, but this is highly discouraged because it is a legacy mode of operation).

 Flexvolume is a GA feature from Kubernetes 1.8 release onwards.